See the Series Introduction for Just Tao It, Part I: HERE

 Cultivate It in the nation,

+That is developmental architecture, more than it is sentimental spirituality.
 The Tao keeps reminding us that what moves outward carries the quality of what formed it inwardly first.
 Systems inherit the maturity of the relationships composing them.
 Institutions inherit the capacities and limitations of the people inhabiting them.
 Cultures inherit the emotional and developmental patterns they repeatedly reward.

-And right now many systems reward speed over discernment, certainty over reflection, emotional activation over grounded presence, and influence over cultivation.
+Right now many systems reward speed over discernment, certainty over reflection, emotional activation over grounded presence, and influence over cultivation.

-Which means the work of cultivation becomes even more essential.
+The work of cultivation becomes even more essential.

-Because cooperation at scale depends upon capacities cultivated relationally first.
+Cooperation at scale depends upon capacities cultivated relationally first.

 Others are not separate from you.